lennyomg/Spotify-PowerShell/README.md

 3. Open application settings and add `https://lennyomg.github.io/Spotify-PowerShell/index.html` to the Redirect URIs list.
 4. Install or import the module.
 5. Run `Connect-SpotifyApi -Force` and follow instructions.

+### Connect-SpotifyApi

+The command `Connect-SpotifyApi` refreshes Spotify autorization token.
+Put this command at the top of your script.
+Call this command if you get the "401 token expired" error.

 ### Examples